namehash/namekit/README.md

         </picture>
       </td>
       <td>
-        General utilities for building on ENS.
+        A collection of utilities for working with ENS.
       </td>
       <td>
         <a href="https://www.npmjs.com/package/@namehash/ens-utils">